M&E and Information Management

-So far, two PIDA Progress reports have been published, in 2015 and 2016, summarizing project implementation progress and interventions by all stakeholders and partners.
-Both reports presented the gains that have been made in the respective years in the implementation of PIDA, as well as to present a review of the challenges and lessons learnt to ensure accelerated implementation.
-In 2015, the report came in two volumes where volume 1 presented interventions undertaken to facilitate PIDA’s implementation while Volume 2 focused on sharing an update on the infrastructure projects, for which data was available.
-In 2016, the report came as one volume summarizing the collective experience of PIDA stakeholders and lessons in implementing PIDA moving forward.
+Six PIDA Progress reports have been published, from 2015 and 2020, summarizing project implementation progress and interventions by all stakeholders and partners.
+These reports presented the gains that have been made in the respective years in the implementation of PIDA, as well as to present a review of the challenges and lessons learnt to ensure accelerated implementation.
+These reports can be downloaded using the links below.

 Information Management and Data Collection

 To effectively support the implementation of the PIDA PAP, the AUC, NEPAD Agency and partners rely on data generated by project owners, member countries and RECs to monitor PIDA PAP progress.
 Although work has been ongoing to improve the flow of information on PIDA projects, challenges remain, in terms of data collection, verification and analysis.
 Where data is available, its quality remains a key challenge.

 To address this concern, the AUC, NEPAD Agency, AfDB, GIZ and RECS have renewed their efforts to enhance data collection and dissemination for PIDA PAP.

 The PIDA M&E is built on top of two important systems managing the information required.
 These are the African Infrastructure Database (AID) and the Virtual PIDA Information Centre (VPIC) web portal which were recently enhanced based on feedback from users.